 Achieving high levels of shopping performance only occurs when a business has full control.
 Giving up the ability to perform certain functions like mentioned above will undoubtedly mean a business will suffer.

 With Onefeed these problems wouldn’t arise as we’re better equipped with our bespoke management platform that has been internally developed over the past 12 years.
-Combining this with the knowledge of our certified Google shopping experts will mean businesses won’t fall victim to the pitfalls of Smart Shopping Campaigns listed above.
+Combining this with the knowledge of our certified Google shopping management experience will mean businesses won’t fall victim to the pitfalls of Smart Shopping Campaigns listed above.